Chatham/Kit.ServiceDiscovery/README.md

 The Service Discovery packages provide a set of abstractions for pluggable service discovery into the toolkit.

+## Status

+This project is still in development and subject to change.
+Please create an issue with any feedback.

 ## Packages

 * [Abstractions](src/Chatham.Kit.ServiceDiscovery.Abstractions) - Common abstractions for service discovery